Gaby Moreno

-Gaby Moreno is a Guatemalan singer-songwriter, producer, film composer and guitarist.
-Singing in both English and Spanish, Moreno's music covers many genres including Latin, Alternative, Blues, Folk and Americana.
+Maria Gabriela Moreno Bonilla (born 16 December 1981) is a Guatemalan singer-songwriter and guitarist.
+Singing in both English and Spanish, Moreno's music covers many genres including Latin, alternative, blues, folk and Americana.
+She has won one Grammy and two Latin Grammy awards.

 Early life

-Moreno was born in Guatemala, and later moved to Los Angeles.
+Maria Gabriela Moreno Bonilla was born on 16 December 1981 in Guatemala City and later moved to Los Angeles.